Beacon Hill, Ottawa: History

 It is most likely that the community drew its name from a lighthouse in the Ottawa River, downstream from Duck Island.
 It is thought that the light from the river could be seen from Naskapi Dr. (the top of the hill), hence Beacon Hill.
 Though the lighthouse is no longer in use, its foundation is still visible from the bike path.

 The 'Hill' the name refers to is actually a ridge running roughly parallel to the Ottawa River.
 A large area of the ridge is the municipal Ski Hill Park.
-An open area of the park located behind the Beacon Hill Mall on Ogilvie Road is a very popular winter sledding and skiing hill. while the remaining two thirds (approximate) of Ski Hill Park is undeveloped natural woodlands with many walking and snowshoeing trails throughout.
+An open area of the park located behind the Beacon Hill Mall on Ogilvie Road is a very popular winter sledding and skiing hill, while the remaining two thirds (approximate) of Ski Hill Park is undeveloped natural woodlands with many walking and snowshoeing trails throughout.

 Community Association

 In the mid- to late 1970s the Beacon Hill Community Association was formed.
 It was disbanded for lack of interest in the late 1980s.
-It was later revived as the Beacon Hill North Community Association (with borders to match the name) in 2009 by a group of residents, with the main goal to rally residents to help save local High School Colonel By from being closed.
+It was later revived as the Beacon Hill North Community Association (with borders to match the name) in 2009 by a group of residents, with the main goal to rally residents to help save the local Colonel By Secondary School from being closed.

 In 2010 it was returned to the Beacon Hill Community Association, again with the expanded borders to include Beacon Hills North and South.